Ircam-WAM/improtech-website/pages/About.md

 This is a rare opportunity for intercultural and interdisciplinary encounters at the junction of the arts and sciences between research and creative communities, revealing unique opportunities for new personal and institutional collaborations, to introduce a wide audience to new directions that they suspect but have very little opportunity to discover in a creative and playful setting.

 The meeting also allows each time to reveal the eminent position of the chosen city in the history of the improvised scenes, as well as in that of the intercultural relations and hybridizations, even sometimes creolisations.
-There is little doubt that in terms of dynamism, youthful inspiration, cultural mixes, aesthetic generosity and solidarity, Improtech @ Marseille ! will be a summit in the Improtech series.
+There is little doubt that in terms of dynamism, youthful inspiration, cultural mixes, aesthetic generosity and solidarity, Improtech Paris - Tokyo will be a summit in the Improtech series.

 <img src="../images/IKPoster_frag4.jpg" width="125" style="float:left" hspace="10">
 ## On the Menu
 Improtech includes conferences, demonstrations, workshops, musical and multi-art performances (dance, media, mixed realities), installations and concerts bringing together the world's best improvising musicians in selected venues
 Artists, researchers, thinkers, students, inventors, DYI (Do It Yourself) enthusiasts come to Improtech to present their work, offer demonstrations and performances, and perform on the concert stages.
 The public meets personalities from major international research centers and remarkable artistic figures from contemporary, jazz, rock, electronic, traditional or underground music scenes.
 They are introduced to many scientific and technological fields, from computer science to anthropology, from musicology to critical studies, from philosophy to artificial intelligence, from acoustics to mixed realities.

-Improtech @ Marseille ! centered on the Marseille Conservatory will focus on education and pedagogy with master classes, workshops, student projects and concerts under the direction of the great invited figures.

 <img src="../images/IKPoster_frag5.jpg" width="125" style="float:left" hspace="10">
 ## The framework of Improtech